 Fish is one of the most valuable sources of protein food worldwide; people obtain about 25% of their animal protein from fish.
 It is the most easily affordable source of animal protein for the average Nigerian (Nsikak et al., 2021).
-C. gariepinus is an omnivore creature that eats anything, and has several distinct properties, including a high capacity to grow, higher feed conversion rate, high acclimatization to low water quality and high survival rate.
-It is one of the greatest widely recognized experimental species of fish in toxicity research (Abdelbaky et al., 2022).
+Clariasgariepinus is an omnivorous species that consumes a wide variety of foods.
+It has several distinct characteristics, including a high growth rate, an impressive feed conversion rate, resilience to low water quality, and a high survival rate.
+Additionally, it is one of the most widely recognized species used in toxicity research involving fish(Abdelbaky et al., 2022).